ibexa/documentation-developer/docs/customer_management/cp_configuration.md

 ## Content Types names

-To change names of default Content Types, you need to define them in configuration `vendor/ibexa/corporate-account/src/bundle/Resources/config/default_settings.yaml`:
+To change names of default Content Types, you need to define them in the configuration `vendor/ibexa/corporate-account/src/bundle/Resources/config/default_settings.yaml`:

 ```yaml